 The writer to the Hebrews demonstrated that the earthly Tabernacle, the Feasts of the Lord, the Aaronic Priesthood and many other Old Testament things were simply earthly copies of a heavenly reality.
 Every earthly 'type' pointed to Christ the heavenly Man, whose shed blood offered a better sacrifice than the earthly equivalent.

-Heavenly Father, how we praise and thank You for the cleansing blood of Jesus Christ.
-Thank You that He was the sacrifice for MY sin and acts on my account as my heavenly High Priest, Whose sinless blood has been sprinkled on the heavenly alter as the full and final payment for all my sin, and the sin of the world.
-Thank You for all the word-pictures and Old Testament typology that help me to understand so much of what Christ has done for me.
-Thank You that by grace through faith in Him my sin has been forgiven - once and for all.
-Thank You that the power of sin in my life was defeated at the cross and thank You... that because of the Lord Jesus the presence of my sinful nature will be finally gone forever, when I see Him face to face - thank You in Jesus name, AMEN.
+Heavenly Father, how I praise and thank You for the cleansing blood of Jesus Christ.
+Thank You that He was the sacrifice for my sin and acts on my account as my heavenly High Priest Whose sinless blood has been sprinkled on the heavenly altar as the full and final payment for all my sin and the sin of the world.
+Thank You for all the word pictures and Old Testament typology that helps me to understand so much of what Christ has done for me.
+It is so wonderful to know that by grace through faith in Him, my sin has been forgiven, once and for all.
+The power of sin in my life was defeated at the Cross, and the presence of my sinful nature will be finally gone forever when I see Him face to face.
+Thank You, in Jesus' name, AMEN.